 “I grew up in rural Oregon and I know first-hand the difficulty families of color can have,” says Dmae Roberts, executive producer of MediaRites and Theatre Diaspora.
 “Now more than ever we need to create allies and build bridges —not walls, to share stories and insights across our diverse communities toward a better understanding of each other.”

-“Here On This Bridge: The—Ism Project” is an original 70-minute new work by Josie Seid, Samson Syharath, Yasmin Ruvalcaba, Heather Raffo, Bonnie Ratner, Roberta Hunte and Dmae Roberts.
+“Here On This Bridge: The—Ism Project” is an original new work including monologues by Josie Seid, Samson Syharath, Yasmin Ruvalcaba, Heather Raffo, Bonnie Ratner, Roberta Hunte and Dmae Roberts.

 Performances will include post-show community dialogues with audience members in an effort to bridge divides and create much-needed empathy, understanding and compassion.
 The long-term goal of this project is to tour small towns and rural communities across Oregon